scheme-requests-for-implementation/srfi-126/srfi-126.md

 hash function passed to `make-hash-table`.
 R6RS avoids the issue by providing dedicated constructors for `eq?` and `eqv?` based hashtables, and returning `#f` when their hash function is queried.

-This specification also does not depend on SRFI-114 (Comparators), does not specify a spurious amount of utility procedures, does not describe a bimap API, and does not attempt to specify thread-safety because typical multi-threaded use-cases will most likely involve locking more than just accesses and mutations of hashtables.

 The utility procedures provided by this SRFI in addition to the R6RS API may be categorized as follows: